Pyomo/pyomo/doc/OnlineDocs/contributed_packages/parmest/driver.rst

   This format is recommended when using large datasets in parallel computing.

 The data must be compatible with the model function that returns a populated and initialized Pyomo model for a single scenario.
-Data can include multiple entries per variable (timeseries and/or duplicate sensors).
+Data can include multiple entries per variable (time series and/or duplicate sensors).
 This information can be included in custom objective functions, see :ref:`ObjFunction` below.

 Theta names